ueberdosis/tiptap/docs/src/docPages/guide/menus.md

 </button>
 ```

 Oh, that’s a long command, right?
-Actually, it’s a [chain of commands](/api/commands#chain-commands), so let’s go through this one by one:
+Actually, it’s a [chain of commands](/api/commands#chain-commands).
+Let’s go through this one by one:

 ```js
 editor.chain().focus().toggleBold().run()